 Pleasant Street (Route 139) in Stoughton has sidewalks along both sides of the road between Downtown Stoughton and Prospect Street.
 The sidewalk continues along the north side to the vicinity of Old Maple Street.
 There is a one to two foot shoulder along both sides of the road for bicycle travel; however, there is also parking along the south side for a short 200 foot distance just east of Capen Street.
 The sidewalk on the north side begins again at Glen Echo Boulevard and continues along Turnpike Street (Route 139) to Lindelof Street (Route 139).
 The discontinuation of the sidewalks between Old Maple Street and Glen Echo Boulevard leaves a gap of approximately 2,000 feet in the sidewalk system.
 Turnpike Street Route 139 has sidewalks on both sides of the street, with six to eight foot shoulders for bicycle travel.
-There are no shoulders on Turnpike Street (Route 139) east of Page Street as Route 139 transitions from two lanes to four lanes.
-Lindelof Street (Route 139) lacks sidewalks as it crosses over Route 24 with one to two foot shoulders for bicycle travel.
+There are no shoulders on Turnpike Street (Route 139) lacks sidewalks as it crosses over Route 24 with one to two foot shoulders for bicycle travel.

 In Abington, Randolph Street (Route 139) has sidewalks on both sides.
 On the north side, the sidewalks are from the Weymouth Town Line to Route 18 and on the south side from the vicinity of Chestnut Street to Route 18.
 The sidewalks on both sides of the road extend from Route 18 along North Avenue (Route 139) through the North Abington Business District to the Rockland Town Line.
-Randolph Street (Route 139) provides 6 to 8 foot shoulders for bicycles on both sides of the road.
-North Avenue (Route 139) provides two foot shoulders for bicycles on both sides of the road between Route 18 and Route 58.
+Randolph Street (Route 139) provides 6 to 8 foot shoulders for bicycles on both sides of the road between Route 18 and Route 58.
 There is parking along both sides of the road within the North Abington Business District; however, the wide shoulders extend again from the business district (just east of the railroad tracks) to the Rockland Town Line.